wwwwwwari/debian-setup-scripts/Setup.md

 1. Remove the pager and all the tray buttons except the very first one

-2. Edit the icon of the first tray button to `debian-logo`
+2. Edit the icon of the first tray button to `pan-up-symbolic`

 3. Edit the format of the clock to `%H:%M`